 Although it is possible to use these client libraries to monitor your applications running inside docker containers by incorporating the appropriate libraries and exposing whichever custom metrics you’d like to expose, you can’t use these libraries to get docker container metrics, such as the container cpu or memory usage, etc.

 This used to be possible using container exporter, which exports docker container metrics directly to Prometheus.
-However the container exporter method has been deprecated in favor of using cAdvisor to monitor container metrics and then exposing them to Prometheus as earlier described.
+However, the container exporter method has been deprecated in favor of using cAdvisor to monitor container metrics and then exposing them to Prometheus as earlier described.

-Given the vast popularity of containerized architecture, and Docker in general, there exist several other monitoring options.
+Given the vast popularity of containerized architecture and Docker in general, there exist several other monitoring options.
 Some of these include Datadog, Sysdig, SolarWinds, NewRelic, and SignalFx.

 If you need help deciding, feel free to reach out to MetricFire by booking a demo.
-We are experts in monitoring and we're here to guide you towards the best monitoring setup for you.
+We are experts in monitoring and we're here to guide you toward the best monitoring setup for you.
 Also, sign up for the free trial and experiment with the platform, you can get help on how to set it up directly in-app.
 Happy monitoring!